cpske/programming1/Contact.md

     return sb.toString();
 }
 ```
-When you need to join or modify many Strings, its much more efficient to use a
+When you need to join or modify Strings,
+a
 <a href="https://docs.oracle.com/javase/7/docs/api/java/lang/StringBuilder.html">
-StringBuilder</a> (as above), instead of Strings.
+StringBuilder</a> (as above) is more efficient than using Strings.
-Stringbuilder is mutable while Strings are immutable, which means every String
+Stringbuilder is mutable (the methods modify the existing StringBuilder)
-operation creates a new String! (most of which are discarded)
+while Strings are immutable (every operation creates a new String).